* Twitter rallies to new high, doubles IPO price

 “Monetary policy responds to changes in the economy and as long as the economy is better, tapering shouldn’t be too difficult to endure,” said Kevin Caron, market strategist at Stifel, Nicolaus & Co in Florham Park, New Jersey.

-The Fed's policy-setting Federal Open Market Committee meets Tuesday and Wednesday of next week.
+The Fed’s policy-setting Federal Open Market Committee meets Tuesday and Wednesday next week.

-Twitter hit an all-time high of $52.58, more than doubling its $26 initial pricing in early November and extending Monday's gains after a spate of product announcements that could boost its revenues.
-Shares were up 5.3 percent at $51.75.
+Twitter hit an all-time high of $52.58, more than doubling its $26 initial price in early November and extending Monday’s gains after a spate of product announcements that could boost its revenues.
+Shares closed up 5.8 percent at $51.99.

 AbbVie shares hit a record high of $54.11 after its all-oral hepatitis C therapy cured 96 percent of difficult-to-treat patients in a late-stage clinical trial, keeping the company well placed in a highly competitive race to deliver new treatments for the serious liver disease.
-Shares were up 2.3 percent at $52.41.
+Shares ended up 1.8 percent at $52.14.

-General Motors Co was in the spotlight after the automaker said Chief Executive Dan Akerson will step down next month and be replaced by Mary Barra, the company's global product development chief.
-The stock fell 0.6 percent to $40.65.
+General Motors Co stock fell 1.2 percent to $40.40.
+The automaker said Chief Executive Dan Akerson will step down next month and be replaced by Mary Barra, the company’s global product development chief.